Bangkok 'best city for Gen Z'

 The ranking reflects young residents' views on nightlife, culture, affordability and quality of life.
 Gen Z are those who were born during the late 1990s and early 2000s, or are in their 20s.

-The Thai capital topped the list thanks to its high scores in happiness and budget-friendliness, according to Time Out, a British media and hospitality magazine.
+The Thai capital topped the list thanks to its high scores in happiness and budget-friendliness, according to Time Out, a British magazine.

 The survey found that 84% of Gen Z respondents said they were happy living in Bangkok, while 71% cited the city as affordable.
 Young urbanites also praised its social environment, with Bangkokians most likely to report that it is easy to meet new people.